 Eldorado Springs, CO 80025

-It is essential that all payment cheques consist of the Reference Number in the memo of the cheque.
+All payment cheques must consist of the Reference Number in the memo of the cheque.
 If you are not able to print a Payment Stub, please make sure to enclose a copy of your confirmation.

 Can I Get Monetary Aid for AP Exams?

 College Board makes available a $32 fee decrease for each exam taken by students with established monetary needs.
-That $32 reduction will get down the over-all cost of AP exam to $53 to $62 per exam.
+That $32 reduction will get down the overall cost of the AP exam to $53 to $62 per exam.

-The fee reduction will be determined on your state, and whether or not your district takes part in a program called the Community Eligibility Provision (CEP).
+The fee reduction will be determined by your state, and whether or not your district takes part in a program called the Community Eligibility Provision (CEP).

-What is the CEP and how is it useful for managing AP test cost?
+What is the CEP and how is it useful for managing AP test costs?

-The CEP is a program for schools and districts that targets area with high percentages of low-income children.
-Under the program free breakfast and lunch is also provided to all students.
-The eligibility of a candidate for the fee re reduction in AP exams depends on a case to case basis, provided your school takes part in CEP.
-Although the College Board used to grant all students from CEP schools or districts a fee reduction, but it is no longer the case as of 2019.
+The CEP is a program for schools and districts that targets areas with high percentages of low-income children.
+Under the program, free breakfast and lunch are also provided to all students.
+The eligibility of a candidate for the fee re reduction in AP exams depends on a case-to-case basis, provided your school takes part in CEP.
+Although the College Board used to grant all students from CEP schools or districts a fee reduction, it is no longer the case as of 2019.